Worrying about the differences between American and other versions of English feels old-fashioned in an era of global connections.

 If you write for English-speakers outside of North America, your words and your meaning will be easier to read, better understood and unambiguous if you follow local use.

-If, like me, you come from a British English tradition — that includes Australia and New Zealand among other places — you’ll not only feel more at home writing in your own voice, your writing will be more natural as a result.
+If you come from a British English tradition — that includes Australia and New Zealand among other places — you’ll not only feel more at home writing in your own voice, your writing will be more natural as a result.

 Remember your goal as a writer is to articulate ideas as clearly and efficiently as possible.
 Your natural voice is the best tool for the job.
+That’s the one where you can express your thoughts most clearly and reach the audience.